Soil Testing & Amendments

 Soil Testing & Amendments FAQs

-• Is soil testing useful even if the lawn is “just sandy”?
+• Is soil testing worth it if the lawn is “just sandy”?

 • Do you send samples to a lab?